bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

 1. Open up a terminal
 1. `source ./venv_ansible_molecule_and_aws/bin/activate`
-1. Create an Ansible role with Molecule by running the following:
+1. Create an Ansible role with molecule by running the following:

     `molecule init role ansible-molecule-aws-role -d delegated`